 Section 6

-The “act of sale” or closing date for this sale is agreed upon from lines 47 through 50.
+The “act of sale” or closing date for this sale is agreed upon from lines 42 through 45.
 You agree that the buyer can bring funds and purchase the property from the seller by this date.
 A notary public or settlement agent must do this.
-Most homebuyers choose to go through a reputable title company to perform the act of sale.
-The property purchaser gets to decide what company or person will handle the closing transaction.
+Most homebuyers choose to use a reputable title company to conduct the act of sale.
+The property purchaser decides which company or person will handle the closing.

 Section 7

-Lines 56-59 cover if the buyer has to sell another property to purchase this one.
+Lines 50-53 address whether the buyer must sell another property to purchase this one.
 If the buyer needs to sell their other property, a contingency addendum should be filled out and attached to the purchase agreement.

 Section 8